ibm-cloud-docs/secrets-manager/secret-rotate.md

 The way in which {{site.data.keyword.secrets-manager_short}} evaluates requests to rotate a certificate differs based on the secret type.

 - [Imported certificates](/docs/secrets-manager?topic=secrets-manager-certificates#import-certificates) are replaced immediately by the data that is provided on rotation.
 - [Public certificates](/docs/secrets-manager?topic=secrets-manager-certificates#order-certificates) move to the **Active, Rotation pending** status to indicate that the request to renew the certificate is being processed. {{site.data.keyword.secrets-manager_short}} uses DNS validation to verify that you own the domains that are listed as part of the certificate.
-This process can take a few minutes to complete.\
+This process can take a few minutes to complete.
-\
 If the validation completes successfully, a new certificate is issued and its status changes back to **Active**.
 If the validation doesn't complete successfully, the status of the certificate changes to **Active, Rotation failed**.

 ### Rotating certificates manually in the UI
 {: #manual-rotate-certificate-ui}
 {: ui}

-You can use the {{site.data.keyword.secrets-manager_short}} UI to manually rotate your certificates.
+When it's time to renew your certificates, you can use the {{site.data.keyword.secrets-manager_short}} UI to manually rotate them.

 If the certificate that you are rotating was previously added with an intermediate certificate and a private key, include an intermediate certificate and private key on rotation to avoid service disruptions.
 {: important}